AspireVenom/AspireVenom/README.md

 ### 🧠 About Me

-- 🚀 Current CTO of Styloop, an interior design platform which unites all tools designers need to conduct their duties!
+- **CTO at Styloop** [Styloop.Ai](styloop.ai) – leading engineer and director of an AI-powered, completely re-imagined, interior design platform
-- 🚀 I built [SwipeToAdopt.org](https://swipetoadopt.org) – a Tinder-style pet adoption app using **Rust**, **Axum**, and **React**
+- 🐾 Built [SwipeToAdopt.org](https://swipetoadopt.org) – Rust + React pet adoption platform that grew to ~1,300+ users!
-- ⚙️ I'm creating **Vimurai**, an AI-powered Neovim plugin with side-by-side diff previews and LLM code editing
+- ⚡ Creator of **Vimurai** – AI Neovim plugin with live diff previews (like cursor but for us nerds!)
-- ⚾ I developed an **MLB Elo rating system** in Python and PyTorch with simulated matches
+- 📊 Built **MLB Elo & Bayesian rating systems** in Python + PyTorch and hyperpameter tuning, with a 72% accuracy!
-- 🛡️ I'm studying **cybersecurity** and love system-level development
-- 🧰 I work across the stack, from terminal tools to fully deployed web apps
+- 🔒 Cybersecurity student passionate about secure, performant code
 ---

 ### 🛠️ Tech Stack